 The Duke Technology Scholars Program is a comprehensive effort to inspire a more diverse group of Duke students to choose careers in computer science and electrical & computer engineering.
 Our goal is to create a pipeline of tech-savvy individuals who will thrive in an industry that is the backbone of our society and economy.
 The program centers around the idea that relationships, mentorship and hands-on experience make the difference in recruiting and retaining such individuals in technology fields.
 DTech is a partnership between Duke's Trinity College of Arts & Sciences and Pratt School of Engineering through our departments of computer science, and electrical & computer engineering.

 The program starts with a personal and professional development leadership day.
 Each scholar is then paired with a one-on-one mentor from the tech world who will help extend her individual technical skills, build confidence and professional networks, and help her envision how to create a rewarding career.
 Groups of scholars will live together throughout the summer, sharing experiences, learning together, and participating in summer programming with technology industry leaders.
-Internships with Silicon Valley or Research Triangle Park technology companies--many of whom include Duke University Alumni-- give DTech Scholars the opportunity to discover their potential to have an impact in the tech industry.
+Internships with Silicon Valley, Seattle, Chicago or Research Triangle Park technology companies--many of whom include Duke University Alumni-- give DTech Scholars the opportunity to discover their potential to have an impact in the tech industry.